 6 The Investment Manager

-The ACD has appointed Evelyn Partners Investment Management LLP to provide investment management and related advisory services to the ACD.
-The Investment Manager has the authority to make investment decisions on behalf of the Company and the ACD (in so far as they relate to the portion of the Company to which it has been appointed Investment Manager).
+The ACD has appointed Waverton Investment Management Limited to provide investment management and related advisory services to the ACD.
+The Investment Manager has the authority to make investment decisions on behalf of the Company and the ACD.